 * Saudi Arabia, Russia expected to agree extended production cut

-* Record U.S. crude oil exports weigh on market
+* But record U.S. crude oil exports weigh on market

-* Electric cars to sap demand for oil in coming years - Barclays (Updates throughout, changes dateline from SINGAPORE)
+* Electric cars to sap demand for oil in coming years -Barclays (Recasts on prices stabilising; adds Russia, Saudi comment)

-LONDON, Oct 5 (Reuters) - Oil prices steadied on Thursday on expectations that Saudi Arabia and Russia would extend production cuts, although record U.S. exports and the return of supply from a Libyan oilfield dragged on the market.
+SINGAPORE, Oct 5 (Reuters) - Oil prices stabilised on Thursday on expectations that Saudi Arabia and Russia would extend production cuts, although record U.S. exports dragged on the market.

 The statement came ahead of a visit by Saudi Arabia's King Salman to Moscow.